 In 2006, the duo founded the globally renowned Green School.
 They built it on an incredible bamboo campus that combines cutting-edge technology with traditional materials and building methods.
 The result is a truly inspirational teaching and learning environment that stimulates critical thinking and creative problem solving.

 To continue the incredible work of the design-build team that created the Green School campus, John’s daughter Elora founded Ibuku in 2010 to provide bamboo architectural services and sustainable furniture to new people and places.
 Some of Ibuku’s designs can be experienced at Bambu Indah, including dining furniture, the restaurant’s kitchen, Sumba House, and Minang House.
-John’s son, Orin, is leading the Ibuku Gardens initiative to design beautiful, functional, and edible landscapes, like the gardens at Bambu Indah that supply the delicious restaurant menu.
 Today, Ibuku is a successful international collaboration of architects, designers, engineers, and craftsmen that has built over 40 structures.
+You can watch Elora’s TED Talk here.

 Watch John’s TED Talk, ‘My Green School Dream,’ here.